ZaraKhan1252/SPINS_MSSD_Summer_Project_2023/README.md

 Don't mind the red lines - they just show here in R, but is fine in Jupyter Notebook - and hopefully will help with understanding what code block I am talking about

-# The first cell block is
+# The first code block is
 ```{r setup, include=FALSE}
 import glob
 import pandas as pd